 \section{Estimation via TMLE and multiple robustness}

-Estimation methods based on semiparametric theory are highly valued for their ability to combine nonparametric and data-adaptive statistical techniques, delivering optimal performance under flexible and realistic assumptions about the underlying causal mechanisms, while maintaining asymptotic guarantees for inference \citep{MLDR}.
+Estimation methods based on semiparametric theory are highly valued for their ability to integrate data-adaptive statistical techniques, delivering optimal performance under flexible and realistic assumptions about the underlying causal mechanisms, while maintaining asymptotic guarantees for inference \citep{MLDR}.
 In typical cases, the derived estimators exhibit \textit{double} or \textit{multiple robustness}, which guarantees consistency even when some particular nuisance components are misspecified \citep{DRbookVariance}.
-Methodological frameworks for robust semiparametric inference in causal inference and missing data problems include \textit{augmented estimating equations} (AEE) \citep{DREE,Wei2022}, \textit{M-estimation} \citep{dw}, \textit{semiparametric covariate balancing} \citep{Tang2024}, \textit{debiased machine learning} (DML) \citep{DML,Huber}, and \textit{targeted minimum-loss estimation} (TMLE) \citep{TMLEbook1,TMLEbook2}.
+Methodological frameworks for robust semiparametric inference in causal inference and missing data problems include \textit{augmented estimating equations} \citep{DREE,Wei2022}, \textit{M-estimation} \citep{dw}, \textit{semiparametric covariate balancing} \citep{Tang2024}, \textit{debiased machine learning} (DML) \citep{DML,Huber}, and TMLE \citep{TMLEbook1,TMLEbook2}.
 The latter is particularly prevalent in the assessments of clinical exposures and epidemiological research \citep{Smith2023}, and in settings where informative missingness arise from censoring \citep{rcensoringTMLE,censoringTMLE}.

 The TMLE framework pioneered by \citet{vanderLaanRubin2006}, and \citet{gruber2009targeted}, aims at constructing plug-in estimators that are \textit{regular asymptotically linear} (RAL) and efficient.
-TML estimators are built to satisfy the required empirical moment condition of the estimand's \textit{efficient influence function} (EIF), and so they inherit robustness properties from it.
+TMLE estimators are built to satisfy the required empirical moment condition of the estimand's \textit{efficient influence function} (EIF), and so they inherit robustness properties from it.
 The EIF quantifies the estimand's sensitivity to small perturbations in the underlying distribution.
 Under some boundness and smoothness conditions, it can be derived by employing parametric submodels indexed by a fluctuation parameter \citep{visually}.